 AIDS, tuberculosis and malaria are diseases of inequality, disproportionately impacting the poorest and most marginalized in society.
-Since its inception, the Global Fund has employed a human rights-based approach to fight AIDS, TB and malaria, making sure impacted communities are involved in all steps of decision-making.
+Since its inception, the Global Fund has employed a human rights-based approach to fight AIDS, TB and malaria, making sure local communities are involved in all steps of decision-making.
 The Global Fund’s partnerships with civil society groups ensure that investments reach populations most in need while amplifying voices of society’s most stigmatized and vulnerable.

 Breaking Down Barriers: The Global Fund’s Human Rights-Based Approach